lepidus/OASwitchboard/README.md

 ## Usage

-* First of all, make sure you have met all [requirements for properly sending P1-PIO messages from your journal](#journal-requirements).
+* First of all, make sure you have met all [requirements for properly sending the P1-PIO messages](#requirements).

 * After installing the plugin, go to the plugin Settings, and enter your credentials for accessing the OASwitchboard API.
+  * You may need different credentials for the *sandbox* API.

-* In the moment of the publication of an article, a P1-PIO Message will be sent via the OASwitchboard API, using the access credentials.
+* In the moment of the publication of an article, a P1-PIO Message will be sent to OASwitchboard via API, if all publication requirements are met.
+  * In success, you should see a green notification on screen reload.
+  * If any problems block the message from being sent, such as publication requirements, you should see a red notification detailing the problem, and the information is persisted in the '*Activity Log*' of the publication.

 ## Credits